October 15, 2022 | 8:00 am - 3:30 pm

 Houston, TX 77007

 The Merit Badge Fair is an opportunity for Scouts in troops, crews or ships to work on requirements for one or two merit badges.
 These are not give-away merit badges.
 Each Scout is expected to fulfill all the requirements by reading the merit badge book before the event, attending the class, completing prerequisites, and to participate fully during the class in order to receive full credit for the requirements offered.
 Merit badge completion will be returned via email to the Scoutmaster or advancement chair submitted during registration.
 Please allow for two weeks for processing after the conclusion of the event.

 Adult participation is needed to offer this event.
 Every unit with Scouts participating is expected to provide volunteers.
 Every unit must have a representative from the troop remain on campus during the event.
 Representatives can switch out during the day but must check in at headquarters.

 The registration fee is $25 per Scout and includes lunch and supply costs.
 Lunch will be a Chick-fil-a sandwich, a bottle of water, and chips.
-Vegetarian and Gluten Free option is available.
+A vegetarian and gluten-free option is available.
 Registration is on a first-come, first-serve basis.
 Merit badge class sizes are limited.

 Important: Before registering, read the prerequisites below.
 Check your Scout's school and troop calendar for conflicts.
 Check which merit badges the Scout has already completed.
 Have the Scout discuss which merit badges they should sign up for with their Scoutmaster or troop advancement chair.